priyanshusharma44/5-Flutter_Widgets-Scaffold/README.md

-Scaffolds And Widgets
+Scaffolds And Widgets:

-A simple Flutter project demonstrating the usage of scaffolds and widgets to create a basic mobile application.
+-A simple Flutter project demonstrating the usage of scaffolds and widgets to create a basic mobile application.

-Overview
+Overview:
-This Flutter project provides a minimalistic mobile app that showcases the fundamental concepts of scaffolds and widgets.
+-This Flutter project provides a minimalistic mobile app that showcases the fundamental concepts of scaffolds and widgets.
 The code is structured in a way that is easy to understand, making it suitable for beginners who are learning Flutter development.

-Features
+Features:
+Scaffold Structure:
-Scaffold Structure: The app employs the scaffold structure with an app bar, body, and a floating action button.
+-The app employs the scaffold structure with an app bar, body, and a floating action button.

+App Bar:
-App Bar: The app bar includes a centered title, enhancing the overall visual appeal.
+-The app bar includes a centered title, enhancing the overall visual appeal.

+Body Content:
-Body Content: The body of the app contains a centered text widget with a custom font size.
+-The body of the app contains a centered text widget with a custom font size.

-Floating Action Button: A floating action button is added with a customized label, style, and a simple print statement on press.
+Floating Action Button:
+-A floating action button is added with a customized label, style, and a simple print statement on press.

 Getting Started
 Ensure you have Flutter installed.
 If not, follow the Flutter installation guide.